InnoWave-Tech/expenses-tracker-react/README.md

 This application was developed to help user manage their expenses.
 It offers the following features:

-1. Tracking of commen expense sources Transportation, Housing, Food and Amenities
+1. Tracking of common expense sources Transportation, Housing, Food and Amenities
 2. Tracking of total expenses and total budget
 3. Updating of used money
 4. Creation of custom expense sources